maplibre/maplibre.github.io/content/news/2023-05-25-maplibre-gl-js-v3/index.md

 ## Potentially breaking changes

-Most of these hanges will not affect your code but read carefully through the list to asses if a migration is needed.
+Most of these changes will not affect your code but read carefully through the list to asses if a migration is needed.

-- [Breaking] Cancel unloaded tile request on zooming in across multiple zoom.
+- [Breaking] Cancel unloaded tile request on zooming in across multiple zooms.
 Previously these requests were not cancelled. ([#2377](https://github.com/maplibre/maplibre-gl-js/pull/2377))
 - [Breaking] Resize map when container element is resized.
-The resize related events now has different data associated with it ([#2157](https://github.com/maplibre/maplibre-gl-js/pull/2157)).
+The "resize"-related events now has different data associated with it ([#2157](https://github.com/maplibre/maplibre-gl-js/pull/2157)).
 Previously the originalEvent field was the reason of this change, for example it could be a `resize` event from the browser.
 Now it is `ResizeObserverEntry`, see more [here](https://developer.mozilla.org/en-US/docs/web/api/resizeobserverentry).
 - [Breaking] Improve rendering of areas below sea level, and remove elevationOffset workaround ([#1578](https://github.com/maplibre/maplibre-gl-js/pull/1578))
 - [Breaking] Remove support for `hsl` css color in a format that does not comply with the CSS Color specification.
 Colors defined in `hsl(110, 0.7, 0.055)` format will no longer work, instead it is recommended to use the format with percentages `hsl(110, 70%, 5.5%)`. ([#2376](https://github.com/maplibre/maplibre-gl-js/pull/2376))
 - [Breaking] Move terrain object from style.terrain to map.terrain ([#1628](https://github.com/maplibre/maplibre-gl-js/pull/1628))